 South Manchester Office: C/O Neil Cliffe Centre, Wythenshawe Hospital, Southmoor Road, Manchester, M23 9LT,

-Brook provides well-being and sexual health support for young people.
-Brook Manchester operates a free and confidential service for under-19s which offers sexual health screening, contraception, pregnancy testing, advice, and a self-referral counselling service.
+Brook Manchester provides wellbeing and sexual health support for young people.
+They operate a free and confidential service for under-19s that offers sexual health screening, contraception, pregnancy testing, advice, and self-referral counselling service.
 They also run weekly sessions at two Manchester College sites.

 0161 237 3001

 Manchester Office: Commonwealth House, 81 Lever Street (near Great Ancoats Street), Manchester, M1 1FL

 CAHN Greater Manchester aims to enable the Caribbean and African communities to improve health and well-being service delivery.
 They work with commissioners, statutory and voluntary organisations in order to improve the health and well-being of the Black community.